Welcome to Online Learning!

 website for contact information.

-- Throughout the course, you will be using Blackboard to get your work
+- Throughout the course you will be using Blackboard to

-done.
-Plan to check Blackboard several times a week.
+complete your work.
+Plan to check it several times a week.

-- Occasionally I will try to contact you by email or phone.
-You will
+- Occasionally, I will try to contact you by email or phone.

-need to e-mail me your contact information as part of the online
+You will need to e-mail me your contact information during the online

 orientation.
 Please let me know if your email address or phone